 IP TAKE: Hewlett favors education, performing arts and environmental grants in the San Francisco area, especially ones that benefit the region's poorest areas.

+In education, programs that further the use of open education resources receive priority.
+The education program favors organizations that improve education reform in California and raise educational achievement in disadvantaged Bay Area communities as well.
 In the arts programs, most projects have a common thread, which is to provide arts equity and education to underserved youth.
 In the environment area, Hewlett favors programs that promote accountable governance, use high-quality research, and address environmental concerns in the Bay Area's poorest neighborhoods.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)